Customizing the Inductive Biases of Softmax Attention using Structured Matrices: Rectangular Structured Matrices

 \section{Rectangular Structured Matrices}

-In this section, we discuss the extension of Multi-Level Low Rank (MLR) matrix and Block Tensor Train (BTT) matrix to rectangular shape $m\times n$.
-The remaining appendix sections also follow the notations defined for rectangular MLR and rectangular BTT.
+In this section, we discuss the extension of contiguous Multi-Level Low Rank (MLR) matrices and Block Tensor Train (BTT) matrices to rectangular shape $m\times n$.
+The remaining appendix sections also follow the notations defined for rectangular MLR and rectangular BTT matrices.